Esri/calcite-design-system/conventions/README.md

 Stencil provide the capability to render web components on the server and seamlessly hydrate them on the client.
 This is handled by the `dist-hydrate-script` output target in `stencil.config.ts`.

-This generates a `hydrate` directory which expsoses `renderToString()` (for the server) and `hydarteDocument()` for the client.
+This generates a `hydrate` directory which expsoses `renderToString()` (for the server) and `hydrateDocument()` for the client.

-Since many of the same lifecycles methods are called on the client and server you may need to differentiate any code that relies on browser APIs like so:
+Since many of the same lifecycle methods are called on the client and server you may need to differentiate any code that relies on browser APIs like so:

 ```ts
 import { Build } from "@stencil/core";